JPWS2013/16413-fa2022-project/README.md

 If one of the possible next actions has a lower heuristic value than the incumbent, the first such action is selected.

-However, if none of the actions have a lower heuristic value than the incumbent, then a plateau has been reached and ```resolve_plateau``` resolves the plateau by performing breadth-first search (BFS) to search child states until a sequence of actions is found that has a lower heuristic value than the incumbent.
+However, if none of the actions have a lower heuristic value than the incumbent, then a plateau has been reached and ```resolve_plateau``` resolves the plateau by performing breadth-first search (BFS) to search child states until a sequence of actions is found that has a lower heuristic value.

 The fact layer associated with the selected action is then expanded and this process repeats until the goal state is reached.

 ### Calculating the FF Heuristic ###

 The FF heuristic is essentially an estimate of the number of actions remaining to reach the goal. ```calculate_heuristic``` calculates this heuristic based on a relaxed plan graph (RPG) as follows:
-1. ```compute_rpg``` computes the RPG by starting with a given current state and generating the sequence of alternating fact and action layers, ignoring the delete effects of actions.
+1. ```compute_rpg``` computes the RPG by starting with a given current state and generating the sequence of alternating fact and action layers, ignoring delete effects of actions.
 Between fact layers, we carry over facts resulting from no-op from the previous fact layer.
 To facilitate calculating the FF heuristic, links are maintained between each new fact (i.e. facts not carried over by the no-op) and the action that added that fact.
-2. ```extract_heuristic``` then takes the generated RPG and follows the links between fact and action layers backwards from the final fact layer to the starting fact layer, counting the actions needed along the way to achieve the goal state.
+2. ```extract_heuristic``` then takes the generated RPG and follows the links between fact and action layers backwards from the final fact layer to the starting fact layer, counting the actions needed to achieve the goal state.
 The number of actions counted is returned as the heuristic value.

 ### Challenges Faced ###